purpleladydragons/purpleladydragons.github.io/_posts/2021-09-12-SQL-Performance-Lessons.md

 As a bit of a tangent: Given this non-optimal process, we wanted to find a better way to label our queries.
 Unfortunately, slick doesn't support comments.
 So we tried to hack around it by introducing a dummy `select where "my_query_label" is not null` into our statements.
 This had the undesired effect of catastrophically blowing up our performance.
 My understanding of why is that these dummy clauses were being inserted deep into nested queries which involved left anti-joins which are not indexable.
 Therefore every row in the table was being scanned.
 We rolled back the change, but didn't find a great solution for this.

+Some queries were easily identifable.
+Many of these were easily fixed by adding a simple index.

-We were able to narrow the queries down to a few functions, and we found that the functions all called a helper function.
+For the rest, we were able to narrow them down to a few functions, and we found that the functions all called a helper function.

 **TODO** wasn't a major problem that the `query` was doing stuff too? like it wasn't just a base query but was doing extra stuff too?